baharman78/frontend-nanodegree-mobile-portfolio/README.md

 ### `publish`

-This command runs minified versions of code on localhost
+This command gives css files necessary vendor prefixes, and then runs minified versions of code on localhost

 ### `test`